 The mission of the SC Physician Assistant Program is to educate students in spirit, mind, and body for leadership in clinical, community, and academic service to humanity by building upon its foundations of Humanics and academic excellence.

 Provide educational experiences, which help to instill and promote the development of professional values, ethical behaviors and leadership to humanity that are expected of physician assistants.

 - Students will exhibit an understanding of diverse populations, medical ethics, patient confidentiality, professional values and responsibilities.
 (PAST 540)

-Our students excel in the areas of professionalism, ethical behavior, and service to humanity.
-The college sponsors a campus-wide Humanics in action day that many of our students attend.
-The PA student organization (PASO) runs a bone marrow drive and organizes a 5K-road race to support a community charity.
+Our students excel in the areas of professionalism, ethical behavior and service to humanity.
+The college sponsors a campus wide humanics in action day that many of our students attend.
+The PA student organization (PASO) runs a bone marrow drive and organizes events to support a community charity.

-Every semester each student completes a professionalism self-assessment, which is reviewed by his or her advisor and documented in his or her student file.
-Any deficiencies identified by either the student or faculty member are discussed and a plan for remediation are developed.
+Every semester each student completes a professionalism self-assessment, which is reviewed with his or her advisor and documented in his or her student file.
+Any deficiencies identified by either the student or faculty member are discussed and a plan for remediation is developed.

 Clinical students of our program have consistently and successfully demonstrated excellence in the areas of professionalism and ethical behavior as reported by our clinical preceptors.
-Based on clinical preceptor surveys and student evaluations our students score a 9.60/10.
+Based on clinical preceptor surveys and student evaluations our students score: